dustyfingers/dustyfingers/README.md

 # Hello World! <img src="https://raw.githubusercontent.com/dustyfingers/dustyfingers/master/wave.gif" width="30px">

 My name is Louie Williford and I'm a software developer from sunny Colorado Springs, Colorado.
 I have found my niche building user-oriented web solutions that scale.
 When I'm not coding you can find me at the dog park or playing guitar.
-You can find me elsewhere on the web on LinkedIn [[3.2]][3].
+You can find me elsewhere on the web on [[LinkedIn]][3] or my [[personal site]][4].

 ## 🔧 Technologies & Tools